abpframework/abp/docs/en/Community-Articles/2023-10-28-EF-Core-8-Primitive-Collections/POST.md

 - Create a wrapper class and a related table, then add a foreign key linking each value to its owner of the collection.
 - Use [value converter](https://learn.microsoft.com/en-us/ef/core/modeling/value-conversions) to serialize-deserialize as JSON.

-The first option covers most scenarios if we need to add some additional properties to this type but let's say we never gonna need this type additionality.
+The first option covers most scenarios if we need to add some additional properties to this type but let's say we're never gonna need this type additionality.

-## Which collection types supported ?
+## Which collection types are supported ?

-EF Core has the capability to map `IEnumerable<T>` public properties that have both a getter and a setter, with `T` representing a primitive type
+EF Core has the capability to map the `IEnumerable<T>` public properties that have both a getter and a setter, with the `T` representing a primitive type

 ```csharp
 public class PrimitiveCollections